MGM-52 Lance: Payload

 The payload consisted either of a W70 nuclear warhead with a yield of 1–100 ktonTNT or a variety of conventional munitions.
 The W70-3 nuclear warhead version was one of the first warheads to be battlefield-ready with an "enhanced radiation" (neutron bomb) capability.
+The W70-3 warhead became available after 1982, and only to US forces.
 Conventional munitions included single conventional shaped-charge warhead for penetrating hard targets and for bunker busting or a cluster configuration containing 836 M74 bomblets for anti-personnel and anti-materiel uses.
 The original design considered a chemical weapon warhead option, but this development was cancelled in 1970.